Prag8855/aab/content/guides/sabbatical-leave.md

 - **You keep your job, your salary and your benefits**
     You keep your job.
 Your employer still pays your salary, half of your [health insurance](/glossary/Krankenversicherung), your [pension insurance](/glossary/gesetzliche%20Rentenversicherung) and your [unemployment insurance](/glossary/Arbeitslosenversicherung), so you save a lot of money.
 At the end of your sabbatical, you get your job back.
 You keep your salary and your seniority at this company.
 - **You keep your residence permit**
-    If you quit your job, you might lose your [residence permit](/glossary/Aufenthaltstitel).
     The [work visa](/glossary/Work%20Visa) and the [[Blue Card]] are tied to your job.
-After a few months without a job, you will need to leave Germany.
+You must keep your job to keep your residence permit.
 With the working time account, you keep your job, so that's not a problem.
 - **You pay less income tax**
     You pay less [income tax](/glossary/Einkommensteuer) on 5 × 80% of your salary than on 4 × 100% of your salary.
 If you have a 50,000€ salary, you save around 5,200€ in income tax.
 [Calculate it yourself](/tools/tax-calculator).